nais/doc/deployment/README.md

 | TEAM | (auto-detect) | Team making the deployment. |
 | VARS | `/dev/null` | File containing template variables.
 Will be interpolated with the `$RESOURCE` file.
 Must be JSON or YAML format. |

+Note that `OWNER` and `REPOSITORY` corresponds to the two parts of a full repository identifier.
+If that name is `navikt/myapplication`, those two variables should be set to `navikt` and `myapplication`, respectively.

 ## Deploy with other CI

 You can still use NAIS deploy even if not using GitHub Actions.